shirnava/unsubscribe-me/README.md

 # unsubscribe-me

-A python script that lets you easily unsubscribe from newsletters and other annoying senders.
+A python script that lets you easily unsubscribe your Gmail account from newsletters and other annoying senders.

 # Usage